Common SSL Issues and How to Resolve Them

 The Problem:

-Your SSL certificate has expired, and visitors are greeted with a security warning when they try to access your site.
+Your SSL certificate has expired, and visitors are greeted with a warning message when they try to access your site.

 - Failure to renew the SSL certificate before its expiration date.

-- Set up automated reminders to renew your SSL certificate.
+- Set Renewal Reminders: Mark your calendar or set up automated reminders to renew your SSL certificate before it expires.

 The Problem: